 Unfortunately any definite answers to these questions seem to be lost in time.
-Regarding the saying 'an apple for the teacher', the U.S. Apple Association states "We confess, we don't know how this saying originated...
+Regarding the saying 'an apple for the teacher', the U.S. Apple Association used to state on their website "We confess, we don't know how this saying originated...
 It probably harkens back to the 'apple polisher'".

 What, then, is an 'apple polisher'?
 I hadn't come across this phrase before, but apparently it refers to a child who tries particularly hard to win his or her teacher's favor and approval (in other words, not just giving an apple, but giving an apple that has been polished until it shines!).
 No one likes a teacher's pet and so it's unsurprising that the term has come to be used to mean someone who toadies or 'sucks up' to a person in authority.

 But that doesn't help us with the question of how apples have become the iconic teacher gift, and emblematic of teaching.
 But in the absence of any hard evidence, I think we can make a few guesses at how this tradition came about.

 First of all, the US tradition of the gift of an apple seems to be particularly associated with the first day of school.
 This, of course, takes place in September: apple harvest time.
 So freshly picked apples – which are grown in every state in the continental United States – would have made a cheap and appealing gift for a nervous child to give to a new teacher.

 Historically, apples may also have served as an acceptable 'payment in kind' from parents unable to afford the full school fees, and I've come across the suggestion that this may be something that originated in Scandinavia in the 19th century and was particularly adopted in the US during the Great Depression in the 1930s.
 Apples can of course be successfully kept over the winter, and are universally associated with health ('an apple a day keeps the doctor away'), adding to their value as an acceptable form of payment.